arijitdasgupta/Dotfiles/README.md

 ## Prerequisites

-- Nerd Font Hack
+- Hack Nerd Font Mono
 - zsh
 - nvim
 - tmux
-- kitty
+- kitty (not going to use it for long)
+- ghostty

 ### Tools & Utils

 - Rigrep (`sudo pacman -S ripgrep`) (for Telescope live grep) - OPTIONAL
 - Prettier (`npm install -g prettier`) - OPTIONAL
 - Prettierd (`npm install -g @fsouza/prettierd`) - OPTIONAL

+### Manual stufff
+- Make sure the ghostty binary is in PATH.
+- Make sure zsh is your primary shell.
+- Make sure to include the .zshrc file in the main shell configuration.

 # Installation